 Frozen Shoulder is a medical condition in which a person experiences pain and stiffness in the shoulder joint.
 It is also known as adhesive capsulitis.
 It restricts the movement of the arm and causes obstructions in performing day-to-day activities.

-The adhesive capsulitis is found in between 6% and 1% of populations.
+Adhesive capsulitis is found in between 6% and 1% of populations.
 Most commonly, the condition affects women over 45.
-People who are at risk of developing frozen shoulder include the following-
+People who are at risk of developing a frozen shoulder include the following-

 -People who have diabetes mellitus

--People with immobilized shoulder due to any other reason like surgery or injury
+-People with immobilized shoulders due to any other reason like surgery or injury

 -People with a history of stroke, Parkinson’s, diseases affecting the thyroid gland.